samerakk/Samer-HashiCorp-Demo4.0/README.md

 2. Follow the readme file under /nomad-consul-ami to build Nomad Consul AMI, or See the [nomad-consul-ami example](https://github.com/hashicorp/terraform-aws-nomad/tree/master/examples/nomad-consul-ami) documentation for instructions.
 Make sure to note down the ID of the AMI.
 3. Install [Terraform](https://www.terraform.io/).
+4. Go to /TFBuild
-4. Open `vars.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default, including putting your AMI ID into the `ami_id` variable.
+5. Open `vars.tf`, set the environment variables specified at the top of the file, and fill in any other variables that don't have a default, including putting your AMI ID into the `ami_id` variable.
-5. Run `terraform get`.
+6. Run `terraform get`.
-6. Run `terraform plan`.
+7. Run `terraform plan`.
-7. If the plan looks good, run `terraform apply`.
+8. If the plan looks good, run `terraform apply`.